Understanding Your Phone Bill

 - Federal Universal Service Fund (USF or FUSF) - Federal law requires phone companies to contribute to this fund, which helps provide affordable telephone service to low-income and rural customers.
-It also helps fund telecommunications services (including high-speed Internet access) for eligible schools, libraries and rural health care providers.
+It also helps fund high-speed Internet access for eligible schools, libraries and rural health care providers.
 Some companies recover their USF assessments through their basic rates, some charge a flat monthly fee, and others include a line item surcharge.

 - Indiana Universal Service Fund (IUSF) – This fund was implemented in 2007 after being approved by the Indiana General Assembly.
-The IUSF charge on local service bills currently covers high-cost support used to help keep telephone service affordable in rural areas.
+It currently covers high-cost support used to help keep telephone service affordable in rural areas.

-- Local Number Portability (LNP) - LNP enables a consumer to keep his or her phone number when switching to a new service provider.
+- Local Number Portability (LNP) - LNP lets a consumer keep his or her phone number when switching to a new service provider.
 Companies may assess fees to all consumers in an affected area to recover equipment upgrade costs to provide LNP.

-- Optional features – Charges for optional services - including voice mail, call waiting, call forwarding, three-way calling, Internet access and inside wire maintenance plans - are not regulated in Indiana.
-(However, many wireless and VoIP providers include some of these options in service bundles or packages without separately stated charges.)
+- Optional features – Charges for optional services are not regulated in Indiana, including voice mail, call waiting, call forwarding, three-way calling, Internet access and inside wire maintenance plans.
+(But many wireless and VoIP providers include some of these options in service bundles or packages without separately stated charges.)

 - Rates for pay-per-use services such as automatic callback (*69) and directory assistance (411) are also unregulated in Indiana.